How much interest on 1 million pounds can you earn?

 There are pros and cons to both options, including:

-• The benefit of opting for a high-interest savings account is that your funds may be easy to access.
-The downside is that these accounts tend to yield much lower returns than other investments do over the longer term.
+- The benefit of opting for a high-interest savings account is that your funds may be easily accessible.
+The downside is these accounts tend to yield much lower returns than other investments do over the longer term.

 With this in mind, your choice between saving and investing depends on how soon you’ll need to access your funds, your financial goals and your risk strategy.